 Where to stay when you only come for one day?

 This is very importat thing while planning only one day in Prague.
 For such a short stay you should definitely book your hotel downtown.
-City center is perfectly walkable and you don´t need any car or taxi.
+City center is perfectly walkable and you don´t need any car or taxi to get around.
 I suggest staying in Old Town or close to the Old Town.
 It´s not only conveniently located close to all the major sights but it´s also close to Main Train station (Hlavní nádraží) or Main Bus terminal (Florenc) – if you plan to travel from Prague to Vienna, Budapest or Berlin.
 From Prague airport to Old Town it takes around 30 – 40 minutes, depends on a traffic.

 When to start exploring the city?

 There is only one correct answer: early in the morning.
 No matter how long you are staying in Prague, it´s always fascinating (even for us locals) to explore Prague in the morning.
 By this time it still has the nostalgic, old times vibes.
 I know it´s difficult to leave your warm bed and skip the hearty hotel breakfast but believe me it´s worth it.
 Between 6 – 8am the city is most beautiful.
 During the day time many places in the city center are really really really crowded, noisy and exhausting (Old Town Square, Jewish Quarter, Charles Bridge).
 If you prefer starting later, you can also join my scheduled small group tour.
 This tour can also be booked as private.

 Prague is wonderful and empty in the morning!

 Where to start?